perryizgr8/Win10_BrightnessSlider/README.md

   * .net4 framework.  (win7 may need to install)
   * for ddci monitors, ([make sure  ddci is enabled on monitor menu](https://github.com/blackholeearth/Win10_BrightnessSlider/blob/master/enable%20ddc-ci.jpg?raw=true)
 )
+  * if it doesn't work:

+    a) try install/update your graphic driver
+    b) try enable ddci on monitor

 * **DONATE**: